mikeycattell/michaelcattell/_posts/2020-03-09-weeknotes-no25.markdown

 Seeing the team swarm around problems is what co-design is all about, we saw the issue, and worked to fix it as soon as possible.

 <strong>Learned things</strong><br>
-Remembering that the design view of the project doesn't fail and revolves around me is a great learning and a timely reminder.
+Remembering that the design view of the project doesn't fail and revolve around me is a great learning and a timely reminder.

 <strong>Difficulties</strong><br>
 Finding out we missed a step was something I struggled to get over and I did find myself getting frustrated.
-It's been a testing week, but hopefully, one we can learn from.
+It's been a testing week, but hopefully one we can learn from.

 <strong>Achievements</strong><br>
 Two weeks in a row I'm proud of someone I'm helping to find their feet and more importantly - their confidence.
 They did so well, they made the room "work hard" and "team-up" on an issue.